QC Home Page

 |Phenotypic Data Dictionary File||optional|

-For every phenotypic file submitted, exactly one phenotypic data dictionary is required. *Note that the name preceding the '_phen_dd' suffix must match exactly between the phenotypic file and the phenotypic data dictionary.
+For every phenotypic file submitted, exactly one phenotypic data dictionary is required.
+The name preceding the '_phen_dd' suffix must match exactly between the phenotypic file and the phenotypic data dictionary.

 Note: First column of every phenotypic file must be ind_id.